henrietta-k/adapt-learning-wiki/Core-modules.md

 ### <a name="mediator"></a>Mediator

 The mediator is an events based module that enables developers to 'tap' in to Adapt's core functionality and prevent the default behaviour.
 It is important for extensions to be able to delay a core function being called, like displaying feedback to a user.
+Once a default callback has been created it can never be overwritten.

 The core open ended events are attached through the ``Adapt.mediator.default`` method: